Interactive Musical Comedy with Ameila Bane

 2E.
 Journey Through Teen Hell, 2 Perspectives (Father and Son) — Father and son share different perspectives of a former Little League all-star's devolution into a troubled teen involved with drugs and other negative behavior, and a journey of recovery which involves growth on both of their parts, individually and together.
 At a time when opiate addiction is at epidemic levels, with drugs responsible for more deaths than guns, this heartfelt personal story sharing raises issues and imparts hopeful lessons.
 Discussion and resource advice will follow the initial presentation.

-Danny Seliger is completing his studies in chemical dependency counseling, at Rhode Island College.
+Danny Seliger (right) is completing his studies in chemical dependency counseling, at Rhode Island College.
 He is employed at a substance abuse facility in Providence, RI.
-He is happily married with two dogs, four cats, and soon, his wife is expecting chickens!
+He is happily married with two dogs, four cats, and 20 chickens and an abundance of eggs!
 He has been sober since June, 2000.
 He is Mike Seliger's son.

 3A.
 Discovering and Sharing Your Sacred Story for Social Change — Much has been written about how writers heal themselves through writing, however, how writers can help others and facilitate healing in community is often overlooked.
 In this workshop, we will discover stories unique to our experiences, understand them as our personal—and sacred—gifts to the world, and as vehicles for personal and social transformation.
 We will consider these questions: In what ways do you think the stories of your personal experiences may be beneficial to others?
 How might sharing stories of your personal experience be a part of your spiritual practice of doing good work in the world?
 What aspects of your life experience may comprise an essential story you gift to the world?
 How might your story be a vehicle for social change?